Monitoring & Reporting

 Information obtained on the EOSC-A Members’ in-kind financial contributions to Additional Activities is essential to shape data-driven policy and to demonstrate that the Members of the Association are progressing towards the objectives set out by the SRIA.

-The survey opened in mid-June and will close in early September.
-Members will be asked to estimate the contributions to the implementation of the Strategic Research and Innovation Agenda (SRIA) in the form of in-kind additional activities, for 2024 and to report the actual contributions provided in 2022.
+The survey for AAP 2024 was open June to September 2023.
+Members were requested to estimate their contributions to the implementation of the Strategic Research and Innovation Agenda (SRIA) in the form of in-kind additional activities, for the forthcoming year.

 Additional Activities Plan 2023